ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-1-17-0-is-here.md

 [<u>release notes</u>](https://github.com/ethersphere/bee/releases) for
 more details after 1.17 goes live.*

-Bee 1.17 is almost here!
+Bee 1.17 is here!
 This update represents a significant step forward in terms of increased ease of code maintainability and reduced time for new feature development.
 With the [<u>storage incentives</u>](https://blog.ethswarm.org/foundation/2022/the-mechanics-of-swarm-networks-storage-incentives/)